 - Every 24 hours, turn off the projector and let it stand for 1 hour

-- Make sure there is enough airflow around the Optoma ES526 projector particularly if it’s been permanently mounted.
+- Make sure there is enough airflow around the Optoma HD67 projector particularly if it’s been permanently mounted.

 - Learn more with Top tips for extending DLP projector lamp life.

-The Optoma ES526 projector has the option of re-using the existing lamp cage and replacing only the actual bulb.
-An excellent way to reduce and recycle.
+The Optoma HD67 projector has the option of re-using the existing lamp cage and replacing only the actual bulb.
+You recycle and reduce waste this way.
 Watch our Optoma BL-FU185A training video to learn more.